Carry Trade Strategy — What Is It? (Backtest)

 More importantly, financial markets always trade on future estimations – not based on what has happened in the past.
 Everyone can read the interest rates today, but what matters the most is the future rates.

-For example, 2022 was a perfect example of how fast macro numbers can change.
+For example, 2022 perfectly shows how fast macro numbers can change.
 The FED has “tightened” aggressively to lower inflation expectations.
 Who would have thought that in early 2021?
 This makes carry trades liable to crash risk (more later).
 The forex rates move a lot based on these expectations.

 Is carry trade risk free?